Management and Marketing

 Faculty

-Professors: Bickford, Janney, Kiewitz, Sweeney
+Professors: Janney, Kiewitz, Sullivan

-Assistant Professors: DeGhetto, Hanek, Joo, Marshall, Su
+Associate Professors: DeGhetto, Hanek, Joo, Marshall

-Lecturers: Lewis, Miller, Parker, Zavakos
+Senior Lecturers: Krella, Lewis, Zavakos

 Entrepreneurship

 Students majoring or minoring in Entrepreneurship will develop an understanding of how a business enterprise is conceived, launched, and sustained.
 The curriculum teaches students how to identify viable business opportunities and explores how such opportunities are transformed into new ventures.
-Additional emphasis is placed on how entrepreneurial ventures:
+Additional focus is placed on how entrepreneurial ventures:

 - Successfully compete for financial resources